 Socks might not be your first thought when you think of unusual gifts – after all, who doesn't get a pair in their stocking each December?
-However, no coffee lover will be able to resist these adorably swirled latte socks complete with their own presentation cup – and unlike many novelty socks, they come in a colour palette that will actually work with the rest of their wardrobe.
+However, no dessert lover will be able to resist these adorable cake socks – and unlike many novelty socks, they come in a colour palette that will actually work with the rest of their wardrobe.

 Who doesn’t love cheese at Christmas?
 But rather than buy your loved one a cheese board, why not give them the gift of being able to make their own cheese?
 This unique cheese making kit allows you to make 29 of your favourite cheeses, including mozzarella, halloumi, mascarpone and ricotta.
 Take your present over the top by adding a supply of crackers and chutney as well.

 25. Build Your Own Gin Stocking – from £22, Sipsmith

 None of the gin gift sets on the shelves of the supermarkets doing it for you?
 Check out Sipsmith's gin stocking, which includes a Green Velvet Stocking, 20cl London Dry Gin and a Christmas Gift Wrap Set to start, and then allows you to add up to six extra gin-themed presents of your choice.

 26. The Illuminated Tarot Deck – £16, Free People

 Whether they already know their stuff when it comes to tarot reading or you know they'd love to learn, this deck, designed by illustrator Caitlin Keegan, is one of the most beautiful sets on the market.
 And who knows, you might get a free reading!